RTNO1/NVIDIA-DLI-Workshop/ENG2/README.md

 or
  * <a href="https://courses.nvidia.com/certificates/f2e3db9809994eeba65049cbca8bb508/" target="_blank">ディープラーニングの基礎</a>

-If you don't have any, please take <a href="https://courses.nvidia.com/courses/course-v1:DLI+S-FX-01+V1/" target="_blank">this course</a> before applying to this workshop or wait and first take this <a href="https://tinyurl.com/ru-dli-ws-e" target="_blank">Fundamentals of Deep Learning Workshop</a> in 2024.
+If you don't have any, please consider taking <a href="https://courses.nvidia.com/courses/course-v1:DLI+S-FX-01+V1/" target="_blank">this paid course</a> before applying to this workshop or wait and first take this free <a href="https://tinyurl.com/ru-dli-ws-e" target="_blank">Fundamentals of Deep Learning Workshop</a> in 2024 if your status is still "student."

 2. **Required:** are able to participate in the entire workshop
 ### Network Environment and Hardware Requirements: